 Before about 2005, all commonly used consumer TVs and monitors were 4:3 display aspect ratio.

-On PAL Amigas, non-laced & non-overscanned low-res is 320×256 and the pixels are square (1:1 pixel aspect ratio2).
-To display the 5:4 aspect ratio image (320:256 = 5:4) on a 4:3 display aspect ratio screen while keeping the pixels square, the image needs to be slightly pillarboxed (it fills the screen vertically, but there are two very narrow black borders on the sides, as shown on the photo in this article).3
+On PAL Amigas, non-interlaced & non-overscanned low-res is 320×256 and the pixels are square4 (1:1 pixel aspect ratio).
+To display the 5:4 aspect ratio image (320:256 = 5:4) on a 4:3 display aspect ratio screen while keeping the pixels square, the image needs to be slightly pillarboxed (it fills the screen vertically, but there are two very narrow black borders on the sides, as shown on the photo in this article).5

-It’s nothing too controversial so far, is it?
-PAL users had square pixels, NTSC users slightly tall ones, and the image always filled the screen on both standards (not 100% on PAL as explained above, but close enough).
+This is nothing too controversial so far, is it?
+PAL users had square pixels, NTSC users slightly tall ones, and the image always filled the screen on both standards (not exactly 100%, as explained in the footnotes, but close enough).